ascholerChemeketa/cs160Reader/_sources/SQLGroupJoin/grouping.rst

     :autograde: unittest
     :dburl: /_static/bikeshare.db

-    Display the bike number and the total trip count for each of the bikes.
-Display the results so that the most used bikes come first.
+    For each bike, display the bike number and the total trip count.
+Sort the results so that the most used bikes come first.

     Hints: